ayang2951/notes-machine-learning-theory/notes/learning.md

 <ol type="1">
 <li>First, we may think about the variance of the estimator, which is computed from the sample $S$:
 $$\text{Var}_{S}(\hat f).$$</li>
-<li>Second, we may be interested in the "variability" of the empirical risk across different samples: for instance, for two equally-sized samples $S_1$ and $S_2$, we might be interested in the quantity
+<li>Second, we may be interested in the "variability" of the empirical risk across different samples: for instance, for two samples $S_1$ and $S_2$, we might be interested in the quantity
 $$|\hat R_{S_1}(\hat f) - \hat R_{S}(\hat f)|.$$</li>
 </ol>